MatthiasDeToffoli/BodybuildingPrograms/README.md

 	...
 }
 ```
-it's more easier for make a reverse for loop
+it's easier for make a reverse for loop
 ```java
 int i,l ;
 for (i = 0, l = 3 ; i < l ; l--)